 Another way to find interesting handmade items is to put out the word that you are looking for new subscription box products.
 Be as specific as possible about what you’re interested in so you can attract the right vendors.

 Buying items from retailers and reselling them may sound crazy.
-However, there are several ways this can work for eCommerce subscription businesses.
+However, there are several ways this kind of procurement strategy can work for eCommerce subscription businesses.

 Selling across borders can also allow you to buy retail and still mark up your products.
 The retail price for handcrafted placemats in Peru might be low enough to allow you to include them in your box of kitchen essentials.